ibm-cloud-docs/ContinuousDelivery/pagerduty_integration.md

    b.
 Type your PagerDuty integration key.
 You can find your key or create a key in the Integrations section of your PagerDuty service page.

 1. Click **Create Integration**.
-1. Click **PagerDuty** to go to pagerduty.com.
+1. On your Toolchain's Overview page, on the **Third-Party tools** card, click **PagerDuty** to go to pagerduty.com.
 You can view the events that are associated with the PagerDuty service that you specified when you configured this tool integration for your toolchain.

 ## Learn more about PagerDuty
 {: #learn_pagerduty}